tolgacakir/TaskManagerApp-NetCore/README.md

 # TaskManagerApp-NetCore
 The task manager sample application with Asp.NetCore MVC

+## Solution Structure
+- **Core:**
+The Core layer is an portable class library for every project.
+It doesn't depend on any project in this solution but it can depend on some nuget libraries.
+For exp.: FluentValidation.
+It includes technology-specific project/entity-independent codes like Logger, Validator, ORM interfaces and generic implementations and utilities.
+For exp.: FileManager, Entity Framework Core GenericRepository, FileLogger...

+- **Entities:**
+The Entities layer is an modelling the DB objects.
+It includes entity objects that usable in all of the layers like **User**.

+- **DataAccessLayer:**
+The Data Access Layer is layer that connecting to the data.
+It can includes different data access technologies for exp.: EF, Nhibernate, Ado.Net etc.
+On the other hand, it includes technology-independent repository interfaces.
+For exp.: IUserDal.
+The client (It is BLL in this solution) that using DAL uses only interfaces.
+However, the client can choose which concrete class (for exp.: EfUserDal or AdoNetUserDal) to implement by constructor injection.

+- **BusinessLogicLayer:**
+This layer acts as a bridge between the UI and DataAccess layers.
+It includes service/manager classes, business codes etc.

+- **WebUi:**
+This layer is an Asp.Net Core Mvc project.
+It includes Models, Views, Controllers and the other ready-made classes from Asp.Net Core Mvc

 ### Changing the **ConnectionString**
 - Open the TaskManagerApp.DataAccessLayer.Concrete.EntityFramework.TaskManagerDbContext.cs file
 - Change the OnConfiguring() -> optionsBuilder.UseSqlServer(@"**myConnectionString**");